 1:10 - 1:38 (28 seconds) and 13:40 - 14:04 (24 seconds)

-Here are two more examples, also danced in rhythmic, simple and synchronized steps, focusing on the synchronization of the movements and the oneness of the union, not the performance of the individual.
+Here are two more examples, also danced in rhythmic, simple and synchronized steps, focusing on the cohesion and harmony of the team, not the performance of the individual.

 If these are the representations of the milonguero style, then our tango, although danced in close embrace, is not the milonguero style.
 The tango that most Americans dance is too fancy, less rhythmic, less coherent, and not synchronized.
 Even the music played in our milongas is often too melodic, reflecting only our perception of tango.